MALAYSIA

 LAOS

-Laos has adopted national legislation based on or influenced by the United Nations Commission on International Trade Law (UNCITRAL) Model Law on Electronic Commerce.
+Laos has not adopted national legislation based on or influenced by the United Nations Commission on International Trade Law (UNCITRAL) Model Law on Electronic Signatures.
+Yet, in 2020, Lao PDR enacted the Law on Electronic Signature Activities providing a legal framework for the management and the use of electronic signatures.

 Coverage Horizontal